MarouenMechtri/CNG-Manager/README.md

 2. Getting the CNG image file
 -----------------------------

-Image for OpenNebula
+Download CNG image file from:

-Image for OpenStack
+Download a contextualized CNG image file prepared for OpenNebula framework from:

 3. Installing CNG Manager